 There are a number of common idiomatic expressions featuring spesso in Italian.
 These are…

 - spesso e volentieri (very often, literally “often and willingly”)

-- avere spesso la luna di traverso (to often be in a bad mood)
+- avere spesso la luna di traverso (to be often in a bad mood)

 - non troppo spesso (not very often)